Ms. Chan represents clients in a range of highly-regulated industries. Ms. Chan’s work for clients has included the following:

 - Summary judgment in favor of an educational institution in a wrongful death lawsuit brought by the family of a student who committed suicide.
 The lower court’s award of summary judgment was affirmed by the Supreme Judicial Court.

 - An arbitration award in favor of an educational institution in a dispute over the interpretation of licensing agreements.

 - Defense of large financial institutions and mortgage lenders against claims involving improper mortgage lending and servicing practices.

 - Representation of private equity firms, life sciences companies, and publicly-traded companies in responding to FINRA inquiries.

 - Advice to a global private equity firm concerning litigation and regulatory risks and considerations in connection with due diligence into potential investments.

-Ms. Chan serves on the Steering Committees of the Business and Commercial Litigation and College and University Sections of the Boston Bar Association.
+Ms. Chan is Co-Chair of the Boston Bar Association’s College and University Section.
 She also serves on the board of the Massachusetts Chapter of the Federal Bar Association.